Jah-yee/Open-Media-Project/readme.md

 Learning is a major part of the project.
 Experienced contributors can share their knowledge while newer developers gain practical experience by working alongside others.

-Technology Exploration:
-The project provides an opportunity to explore different technologies, frameworks, libraries, tools, and development practices as the project evolves.

 Community-Driven Direction:
 The direction of Learning Lab is not completely predetermined.
 Contributors can propose ideas, discuss possibilities, and help influence the project's features, categories, architecture,